jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 - Learned platform-specific nuances in web push behavior

 **Status & Outcome:**
 A functional MVP is live.
 While usable, Jon notes that polish and thoughtful interactions—not just functionality—are what make products truly engaging.
-One personal insight: “I’m much kinder to my future self than my present or past self.”
+One personal insight: “I'm much kinder to my future self than my present or past self.”

 ---

 ##### LostWords.Quest – A gentle quest for the word that's on the tip of your tongue

 **Purpose / Motivation:**
 Jon created LostWords.Quest to solve a deeply relatable problem: knowing the meaning of a word but not the word itself.
-ChatGPT’s natural language reasoning made it a perfect reverse dictionary engine.
+ChatGPT's natural language reasoning made it a perfect reverse dictionary engine.

 **Tech Stack / Architecture:**